 And there are some pretty significant penalties and costs for organisations that don’t comply with the requirements.
 On top of that, there’s a chance card networks will significantly lower or eliminate PCI fines if you can prove you’ve taken all the necessary steps to be PCI DSS compliant.

 PCI compliance levels

-Your PCI scope will depend on your compliance level to which you are assigned based on your annual card transaction volume.
-There are four levels:
+The PCI scope will depend on the compliance level to which your business is assigned based on your annual card transaction volume.
+There are four levels.